OneSignalDevelopers/OneSignal-Angular-NPM-Sample/README.md

 ```javascript
 import { OneSignalService } from 'onesignal-ngx';
 ```
-Initialize OneSignal with your appId via the options parameter:
+Initialize OneSignal with your OneSignal AppId:

 ```javascript
 @Component({